younanzhao/younanzhao.github.io/README.md

 (Here is an overview of the dataset, how it was obtained and the preprocessing steps taken, with some plots!)

 The original BioVolume and Slope data are from EcoPart, where the data are collecting by UVP5 from different cruises.
+The UVP instrument captures images of particles within a control volume as it is lowered in the water column, providing counts of particles with sizes ranging from different diameters.
+The UVP quantifies the abundance of particulate matter into size classes (bins), allowing to determine PSD as a function of depth.

-The data is binned on a regular 1° resolution global grid.
+The PSDs data is binned on a regular 1° resolution global grid.
 Taking 100m depth (which is usually considered as a threshold for mixed layer or euphotic layer) as an example, the plots of seasonal mean of the original data are as follows:

 ![](assets/IMG/plot1.png)

 *Figure 1: The original BioVolume data.
 The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1 ppm, and 1 on the plot means a biovolume of 10 ppm.*

 ![](assets/IMG/plot2.png)